sifrr/sifrr-animate/README.md

 #### Format

-Property's current/from value and to value should be of same format.
+Property's current/from value and to value should be of same format (strings around numbers should de same).

 -   Number
 -   string with multiple numbers to animate, examples: